Playology/fire-testing/README.md

 ```

 In this example AuthService depends on the user$ property of the AngularFireAuth service and exposes it as currentUser$.
 I want to know that if the user state is updated by Firebase (e.g. when the user signs out) that my AuthService is going to propogate that state change up to any subscribers in the app.
 My test has very few lines of code, I don't want to bloat it with setting up a spy, I want my testing library to take care of that and let me simply and easily provide the fake with the user state to be emitted with something like the *emitUserUpdate* method.
 This is what I propose this library should enable and support.

+### Demo and Documentation App
+The Angular app within this repo is published as the GitHub Pages site for this repo and acts as both a demo and documentation for using the libary you can find [here](https://ngxtend.github.io/fire-testing/)